keepkey/python-keepkey/README.rst

 KeepKey Bridge
 ==============
 The KeepKey Bridge is a standalone TCP-to-webusb bridge the KeepKey.
-It runs a python-keepkey client based process that allows a local host-based process to communicate with the KeepKey wallet, thus bypassing the need for a webusb connection from a browser based platform.
+It runs a python-keepkey client based process that allows a localhost-based process to communicate with the KeepKey wallet, thus bypassing the need for a webusb connection from a browser based platform.

 The KeepKey Bridge is recommended only for advanced users who have problems connecting the KeepKey